Rinchu93/cgal/Guidelines/Directory-Structure-for-Packages.md

     [here](Scripts#create_cgal_test_with_cmake)).
 -   `CMakeLists.txt`
      is the CMake configuration file for the test programs.
 It is created automatically, just like `cgal_test`.
-Submitting it is **strongly discouraged**, and the only reason for submitting one is when the automatic generation script cannot produce a working CMake configuration file.
     Such a `CMakeLists.txt` can be created using the script `cgal_create_cmake_script` with the argument `-t` (see [here](Scripts#cgal_create_cmake_script-same-as-cgal_create_cmakelists)).